GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

     * The computed solution is 'rounded down' from the exact solution to the nearest binned value
   * This is a simple approach to computing a quantity of interest at a given exceedance-rate.
     * For a more exact approach see the code below
-* The depth at a given exceedance-rate and epistemic uncertainty percentile (second set of code, below).
+* The depth / max-stage / max-flux / max-speed at a given exceedance-rate and epistemic uncertainty percentile (second set of code, below).
   * This uses root-finding to compute the depth (or max-stage) within a prescribed tolerance.

 Before running anything you'll need to modify [application_specific_inputs.R](application_specific_inputs.R) for your case.